Back to Compare

 When does Tender Intelligence Platform pull ahead in a head-to-head review?

-The differentiation is strongest when submissions arrive as mixed PDFs, contracts, scans, and spreadsheets, and when the award team cares about cited requirement grading, hidden exclusions, deviation severity, logistics-domain review, and private-cloud or on-premise deployment options.
+The differentiation is strongest when submissions arrive as mixed PDFs, contracts, scans, and attachments, and when the award team cares about cited requirement grading, hidden exclusions, deviation severity, logistics-domain review, and private-cloud or on-premise deployment options.

 Should buyers compare only Purchaser.ai, or the wider landscape too?